 Marcus, wickedly handsome carpenter and rebel rogue, fell off Henrietta’s leaking roof.
 He can’t leave until his broken ankle heals, giving him plenty of time to consider his past mistakes, including Henrietta’s indelible kiss from a lifetime ago.
 But Henrietta could lose more than her home if she doesn’t encrypt British secrets, and the latest puts Marcus in the crosshairs.

-Sold through Amazon, free on Kindle Unlimited.
+Sold on Amazon; FREE on Kindle Unlimited.

 - Content Warnings